 The Board also tentatively decided to modify the requirement for retrospective application proposed in the Updating References Exposure Draft.
 Revised accounting policies will have to be applied retrospectively unless retrospective application would involve undue cost and effort.
-These transition provisions will be included in
+These transition provisions will be included in amendments to IAS 8, IFRS 2, IFRS 6, IAS 1, and IAS 34.

-Proposals in the Exposure Draft Tentative decisions for the revised Conceptual Framework amendments to IAS 8, IFRS 2, IFRS 6, IAS 1, and IAS 34.
-Further, the Board tentatively confirmed the proposals in the Updating References Exposure Draft that: (a) the amendment to paragraph 11 of IAS 8 will be applied to both existing and new accounting policies, except for a possible temporary relief for rate-regulated entities that will be discussed at a future Board meeting. (b) a transition period of approximately 18 months will be set for the proposed amendments.
+Further, the Board tentatively confirmed the proposals in the Updating References Exposure Draft that:

+- (a) the amendment to paragraph 11 of IAS 8 will be applied to both existing and new accounting policies, except for a possible temporary relief for rate-regulated entities that will be discussed at a future Board meeting. - (b) a transition period of approximately 18 months will be set for the proposed amendments.